MicrosoftDocs/power-platform/power-platform/alm/block-unmanaged-customizations.md

 - Change of environment variable, enabling or disabling components.
 For example, turning Power Automate flows on or off, assigning ownership, or sharing of table records.
 - Solutions operations like remove [Remove an unmanaged layer](/power-apps/maker/data-platform/solution-layers#remove-an-unmanaged-layer).
 - Creation and export of unmanaged solutions.
-- Review flow run history to monitor and understand errors
+- Review flow run history to monitor and understand errors.
-- Run the flow to test it
+- Run the flow to test it.

 ## Enable block unmanaged customizations